ievron/wltls/README.md

   --sparse              Experiment sparse models at the end of training
 ```

-## Example
+## Basic Example

+Our code can be run either by running the `example_run_basic.py` script or through the command prompt, as explained below.

-Below is a command for training a W-LTLS model with a slice width of 5 on the `sector` dataset.
+Here we show how to train a W-LTLS model with a slice width of 5 on the `sector` dataset.
 At the end of training, an experiment of sparse models is run.
 Notice that a data directory in the following structure is required (as downloaded from [PD-Sparse](http://www.cs.utexas.edu/~xrhuang/PDSparse/)):
 ```